-As stated in the Spatial Material, objects can show reflected or diffuse light.
+As stated in the Standard Material 3D, objects can show reflected or diffuse light.
 Reflection probes are used as a source of reflected and ambient light for objects inside their area of influence.

 A probe of this type captures the surroundings (as a sort of 360 degrees image), and stores versions of it with increasing levels of blur.
 This is used to simulate roughness in materials, as well as ambient lighting.

-While these probes are a efficient way of storing reflections, they have a few shortcomings:
+While these probes are an efficient way of storing reflections, they have a few shortcomings:

 - They work best for rectangular shaped rooms or places, otherwise the reflections shown are not as faithful (especially when roughness is 0).

 Create a ReflectionProbe node and wrap it around the area where you want to have reflections:

 This should result in immediate local reflections.
 If you are using a Sky texture, reflections are by default blended with it.

 By default, on interiors, reflections may appear not to have much consistence.
 In this scenario, make sure to tick the "Box Correct" property.